 The Dukes of Stratosphear being XTC in psychedelic disguise, their first EP 25 O’Clock being one of those sublime moments wherein parody transcends itself, becomes its own wonderful thing.
 And from 1985 no less, which was about as far from the giddy light of the original psychedelic age as the culture ever got.
 In fact, go ahead and call 25 O’Clock the turning point, its 25 minutes of wild and weird technicolor pop invention being precisely the kind of superlative noise that could cause a shift in a planet’s orbit.

-The Beatles at their power pop peak, cranking out perfection at a faster rate than the culture could even begin to handle.
+1966 found the Beatles at their power pop peak, cranking out perfection at a faster rate than the culture could even begin to handle.
 And Your Bird Can Sing wasn’t even included on the North American version of Revolver.
 Got stuck on the compilation album Yesterday and Today instead, the one with baby dolls and butchered meat on the cover.
 Which quickly got pulled, of course, the forces of decency in full combat mode.
 Oh those loveable moptops.

 “Speaking of songs that proudly contain the f-word (and pre-date so-called gangsta rap) I remember first hearing Starf***er at a friend’s place when I was maybe fourteen.
 He’d bought the brand new Stones album Goats Head Soup (now there’s a title for a pop record) because he liked Angie, the big deal single.
 But Starf***er (labelled Star Star on the record cover, but we never called it that) quickly became the essential track, cranked as loud as possible even when his churchgoing parents were around.
 Which still sort of puzzles me.
 Did they just not hear it?
 Or maybe that’s what all rock and roll sounded like to them, just one long invocation to f*** like rodents.
 I guess for some decent folks, the world has always been ending.”
 (Philip Random)